hofstadter-io/hof-docs/content/getting-started/code-generation.md

 ### Partial Templates

-Partial templates and fragments are templates which are used from other templates.
+Partial templates are fragments which are used in other templates.
+You can capture repeated sections like the fields to a struct or the arguments to a function.
 Unlike regular templates, these do not map to an output file.

-To use partial templates you can
+Partials can also invoke other partials, which makes them ideal for breaking up your templates into logical components.

+There are two ways to define and use partial templates:

 - Use the `{{ define "name" }}` syntax in a regular template
 - User the `-P` to load them from a file

-Use __partial templates__ for repetitious template content within a single file.
 Let's extract field generation into its own template, where we _could_ make it complex.
 We won't here, but an example is struct tags for our Go fields.
 We can also use template helpers in the output filepath.